 I started taking graphic arts classes in the 6th grade.
-Something about the room with the loud machines, chemically smells, and ink spills everywhere made me think it was the coolest room in the school.
+Something about the room with the loud machines, chemically smells, and ink splatters made me think it was the coolest room in the school.

 There was a stint as a cabinet-making apprentice, some print production and graphic design jobs and finally an advertising career as an art director.
 My background has given me a diverse creative skill set rooted in those traditional graphic arts; design, photography, typography, printing, editing, animation and hand-made craftsmanship.

 I’ve been lucky enough to make things bigger and more influential than I ever thought possible in my early days in the graphic arts room.
 The best part is, most of the time,

 I am still having fun.

 I am an Eagle Scout and speak Portuguese.
 I also design and build furniture and started a brand called North American Modular.
 Some of my other hobbies include snowboarding, seeing live music and discovering new places to eat cheeseburgers.